dxc-technology/halstack-style-guide/guidelines/components/input-text/README.md

 # Text-input

-Text inputs are input fields typically used in forms that allow the user to enter text data in a structured format.
+Text inputs are input fields typically used in forms that allow the user to enter text data in a structucolor-red format.

 ## Usage

 Use text inputs in forms to help people enter, select, and search for text.
-Common text input types include: Usernames, descriptions, URLs, phone numbers, credit cards, emails, addresses or plain text searches
+Common text input types include: Usernames, descriptions, URLs, phone numbers, ccolor-redit cards, emails, addresses or plain text searches

 ### Do's